vACCLatvia/VAT-Spy-Client-Data-Update-Project/README.md

 # How Do I Submit Updates?

-Updates will be pushed that either come from verified github accounts belonging to Regions, Divisions, or FIRs/ARTCCs or updates that are accomponied by an e-mail to the contributors.
+Updates will be pushed that either come from verified github accounts belonging to Regions, Divisions, or FIRs/ARTCCs or updates that are accomponied by an e-mail to the collaborators.

 <br>